google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

       // Continue with existing form based solution
     }

-Note: It is best to have a normal link to the regular checkout process and use JavaScript prevent the navigation if PaymentRequest is supported.
+Note: It is best to have a normal link to the regular checkout process.
+Then use JavaScript to prevent the navigation if PaymentRequest is supported.

 ## Putting them all together {: #putting-them-together}